 The amount of Vossloh’s carbon and greenhouse gas (GHG) emissions was determined, as in previous years, on the basis of the Greenhouse Gas Protocol in the categories of scope 1 and scope 2.
 The results were as follows:

-The following table shows the energy and CO2e intensity, each in relation to the Vossloh Group’s sales revenues.
-For Vossloh, energy and CO2e intensity are the key control indicators for energy efficiency and the minimization of CO2e emissions, also in view of the company’s growth targets.
+The following table shows the energy and Co2e intensity, each in relation to the Vossloh Group’s total sales revenues.

 |CO2e intensity (CO2e tons/€ million)

 The Vossloh Group noticeably reduced its CO2e emissions (Scope 1 and 2) in the 2022 fiscal year despite a significant increase in sales revenues.
 While sales revenues went up by 11.0 percent, scope 1 and scope 2 emissions declined by 5.5 percent compared to the previous year.
 In 2022, Vossloh reduced its CO2e intensity, i.e. its CO2e emissions in tons per € million in sales revenues, by a significant 14.9 percent.
 This remarkable improvement was mainly driven by a major decrease in gas consumption, especially as a result of efficiency improvements and intensified energy-saving measures, which more than offset a significant increase in fuel consumption due to increased business and travel activities.
 The lower CO2e intensity was also due to a steadily increasing share of green or lower carbon electricity purchases.